 - amongst patients with cirrhosis, additive factors which further increase risk of HCC include male gender (3-6x risk), age >40, and non-Caucasian ethnic origin

 - parasitic infections such as schistosomiasis can increase HCC risk.
-Infection with liver flukes like Clonorchis sinensis and Opisthorcis viverrini increases risk of cholangiocarcinoma but not HCC.
+Infection with liver flukes like Clonorchis Sinensis and Opisthorcis viverrini increases the risk of cholangiocarcinoma but not HCC.

 - even in the absence of cirrhosis, lifestyle factors such as alcohol excess (5x risk), smoking (1.6x risk) and obesity (1.5x risk) are very important

 - medical conditions such as diabetes (1.8x risk), immunosuppression due to HIV infection (5x risk) or organ transplant (2x risk), cholecystectomy and previous blood transfusions add to the risk

 - a family history of HCC (1.5x risk), hereditary forms of cirrhosis like haemochromatosis or Wilson’s, or other metabolic disorders such as porphyria or tyrosinaemia is important to ask about

 - exposure to chemicals such as vinyl chloride increases the risk of angiosarcoma of the liver